whatasame-labs/learning-spring/README.md

 ### Spring Security

-- [Architecture](spring-security/src/main/java/com/github/whatasame/architecture): How Spring Security works in Servlet.
+- [Architecture](spring-security/Architecture.md): How Spring Security works in Servlet.
+- [Authentication](spring-security/Authentication.md): How Spring Security authenticates a user.

+This module also implements several features:

+* Authentication with email and password using Security Filter and issue JWT token.